jha-prateek/Stock-Prediction-RNN/README.md

 	Model is already trained and saved in 'stock_price_GRU.h5' file To obtain the trained model just comment out the lines 47-55 and 60-62, then uncomment the lines 57-58 to load 'stock_price_GRU.h5' file

+	Highly Recommend using GPU version of Tensorflow for running the model

 #### DATA
 	INPUT_DATA
 	date             open        low       high      close